tanaos/artifex/README.md

 #### Create & use a custom Intent Classification model (fine-tune & load APIs)

-Need more control over the intents recognized, or do you want to tailor the model to your specific domain for better results?
+Need more control over the classes recognized, or do you want to tailor the model to your specific domain for better results?
 Fine-tune your own intent classification model, use it locally on CPU and keep it forever:

 ```python
 from artifex import Artifex